- water usage

 Typical water usage: the numbers

-Standard bath: A full bath uses approximately 80–150 litres of water.
-The range depends on the bath size (standard UK bath holds 175–250 litres when full; most people fill it to 80–100 litres in practice) and the depth preference.
+Standard bath: However, a full bath uses approximately 80–150 litres of water.
+The range depends on bath size and depth preference.
+Most people fill a standard UK bath (175–250 litre capacity) to around 80–100 litres in practice.

-Power shower: 15–20 litres per minute.
+Power shower: Additionally, 15–20 litres per minute.
 A 10-minute shower uses 150–200 litres — more than a full bath.
-Power showers are driven by a pump that draws from the hot water cylinder, producing high flow at the cost of high water and energy usage.
+Power showers use a pump drawing from the hot water cylinder.
+They produce a high flow rate but use more water and energy as a result.

-Low-flow shower head / aerated shower head: 4–8 litres per minute.
+Low-flow shower head / aerated shower head: For example, 4–8 litres per minute.
 A 10-minute shower uses 40–80 litres.
 Significantly more efficient than a bath for all but the most water-conservative bathers.

-Electric instantaneous shower: Heats only the water used.
+Electric instantaneous shower: As a result, heats only the water used.
 Typically 8–10 litres per minute.
 Very efficient in water terms, but the heating element creates a heavy electrical load.

 Energy cost comparison